 Extreme heat and zero visibility made it the proverbial “knife fight in a phone booth”.
-We repeatedly encountered enough heat to singe our necks and ears though our hoods.
+We repeatedly encountered enough heat to singe our necks and ears through our hoods.

 Flowing 150 gpm into the superheated gasses provided temporary relief but the inability to reach the seat of the fire drove us back onto the stairs several times.

-The second nozzlman (who had been supporting the initial two pushes from behind) had exhausted his air supply once the fire was under control.
+The second nozzleman (who had been supporting the initial two pushes from behind) had exhausted his air supply once the fire was under control.
 We exited the building roughly 15-20 minutes into the operation.
-At this point I was feeling a level of exhaustion that mimicked an intense event lasting 4-6 hours, in high ambient temps.
+At this point, I was feeling a level of exhaustion that mimicked an intense event lasting 4-6 hours, in high ambient temps.

 The second nozzleman is an avid ultra-marathon runner and part-time HS wrestling coach in his mid-40’s who recently returned from a trek Everest base camp.
 He is regarded as one of our fittest members and he dumped a 45min bottle in less than half that time.
 He continued to move well but was tired.

 Personally, I’ll admit to a recent bias toward strength and hypertrophy in my training but still, consider myself to be quite mission ready.
 I was completely broken off after exiting that building.